 The cave’s Hollywood career was kicked off in 1919 by the western movie, Lightning Bryce.

-The cave was used in MacGyver’s ‘Mountain of Youth’ episode as the entrance to an underground Heavy Water Plant being used to make H bombs and was filmed from the east (or back) side which actually has 3 entrances where the cave breaks off into a couple of smaller tunnels, so because of this the camera angles have to be chosen carefully to not reveal the other entrances.
+The cave was used in MacGyver’s ‘Mountain of Youth’ episode as the entrance to an underground Heavy Water Plant being used to make H bombs and was filmed from the east (or back) side which actually has 3 entrances where the cave breaks off into a couple of smaller tunnels, so because of this, the camera angles have to be chosen carefully to not reveal the other entrances.
+The angles also have to be tight enough to not reveal the famous Hollywood sign which is in full view just to the right of this location.
 The area hasn’t changed much since MacGyver filmed there other than the cave entrances becoming smaller due to erosion debris from the surrounding cliffs building up in all entrances.
-The biggest change is a large rock spiral which has been build in the exact area where MacGyver filmed – in fact, some of the rocks seen in the shots are now part of the spiral.
+The biggest change is a large rock spiral that has been build in the exact area where MacGyver filmed – in fact, some of the rocks seen in the shots are now part of the spiral.
 We don’t know who built the spirals or why, but they are an interesting and fun addition to the area.